beancount/fava/fava/docs/features.md

 If you select multiple filters (like *Tags* and *Time*), the subset of entries matching both filters will be selected.

+## Source Editor

+The editor on the [Source]({{ url_for('report', report_name='source') }}) page
+provides a convenient way to edit the source file.
+The cursor will jump to the bottom of the file by default, or if the string `FAVA-INSERT-MARKER` is found in the file, to the line above it.

 ## Queries

 On the Query report you can execute queriess like with the `bean-query`